TesttimeTraining/TesttimeTraining.github.io/_posts/2025-04-28-Test-Time-Training-Improves-Long-Context-Large-Language-Models.md

 ---

 Note: please use the table of contents as defined in the front matter rather than the traditional markdown styling.
+## Motivation

+Intuitively, the LLM can memorize the long context and leverage the in-context knowledge to reason, by fine-tuning the LLM on the language modeling task of the context.
+We propose to fine-tune the LLM on the language modeling task during test time.

 ## Equations